albarji/teaching-environments/deeplearning/README.md

 ### GPU environment

 Make sure you laptop has an nVidia GPU and the [appropriate drivers](www.nvidia.com/Download/index.aspx) for your operative system and GPU card.
-After that, download the [environment file](https://raw.githubusercontent.com/albarji/teaching-environments/master/deeplearning/environment-windows-gpu.yml) and open an **Anaconda Prompt** terminal in the same folder.
-Then type

-    conda env create -f environment-windows-gpu.yml

-and follow the same steps as for the CPU version.
+After that, download the [environment file](https://raw.githubusercontent.com/albarji/teaching-environments/master/deeplearning/environment-windows-gpu.yml) (right click -> Save file as...) and follow the same steps as for the CPU version.

 If you find issues when importing tensorflow or keras, you will need the find out what CUDA version is appropriate for your nVidia GPU and driver version, and modify the contents of the environment file to make use of an appropriate **cudatoolkit** version.

 ## Manual install